matlab-discord/Matlab-Discord-Bot/msg/help.md

 !rand <n> : Return a random number between 1 and <n>, 6 by default. (roll)

-!rtocthelp : Instructions for how to utilize Realtime Octave in chat.
+!octhelp : Instructions for how to utilize Octave in chat.

 !slonramp : Display the SImulink onramp message suggestion and fetch link.